His parents said their son had ‘the biggest heart.’ He’s one of the victims of the Bourbon Street attack

 Nicole Perez

-Mother of a five-year-old son, 27-year-old Nicole Perez was among those killed on Bourbon Street, according to her family and friends.
+Mother of a 5-year-old son, 27-year-old Nicole Perez was among those killed on Bourbon Street, according to her family and friends.

 “We were talking and laughing … She was so happy always,” her mother Martha Perez told CNN.
 “Now (I) miss her.
 She’s never (coming) back with me.”